codr7/yolo/README.md

 If you want to learn more about what kind of company Yolo Group is, I recommend the comments on [this](https://www.reddit.com/r/Eesti/comments/1l4s2l0/how_yolo_group_deals_with_failure/) Reddit post.

-Consider yourself warned; this is not the kind of company you want anything to do with!
+Consider yourself warned; this is not the kind of company you want anything to do with.

+Any assistance with spreading the word is most appreciated, help me hold these scumbags accountable for once!